 You might consider hiring a contractor, whether locally or online.
 By hiring a contractor they’re working on specific projects or outcomes, so you know exactly what you’re getting – and only paying for that.

-I like to put out requests on Fiverr for specific things that I know how to do, but will just take too much staff time.
+I like to put out requests for specific things that I know how to do, but will just take too much staff time.
 (As I’m staff, I of course ask my CEO first, but she’s pretty supportive.)

 For example, We have a relocation guide / printed member directory.
 We recieved the PDF from the publishers, which we wanted to publish digitally on our website (in addition to the physical printed copies).
 One of our selling points was we would make the advertisements clickable.
 This is something I know how to do (tutorial: How to Add Links to Images in PDFs), but I also wanted to make each member listing in the directory clickable.
 I estimated this would take me about a whole working day to complete.